WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/debugger.md

 next: lottie
 ---

-RmlUi ships with a visual debugger plugin that you can use and modify to aid you in development.
+APUI ships with a visual debugger plugin that you can use and modify to aid you in development.
 You can try it out on all the included samples, such as the _Rocket Invaders from Mars_ application, by pressing `F8`.

 ### Tools